LambdaTest/documentation/docs/hyperexecute-task-metrics.md

 ## Task Level View

 The task level view provides insights into the CPU and memory consumption at the individual task level.
-This means you can see specific metrics related to how much CPU and memory is utlized by each task.
+This means you can see specific metrics related to how much CPU and memory is utilized by each task.

 By analyzing the task level view, you can pinpoint any tasks that may be causing high CPU or memory usage issues, allowing you to optimize their performance for better overall results.